webuild-consortium/wp4-trust-group/task2-trust-framework/authentication-authorization-policy-framework.md

 ```

 #### Benefits of Additive Approach
-1. **Collision Prevention**: Prevents bogus credential issuers from claiming authorization for credential types they're not authorized to issue
+1. **Collision Prevention**: Prevents bogus Credential Issuers from claiming authorization for credential types they're not authorized to issue
 2. **Clear Authorization**: Explicit authorization for each credential type and attribute group
 3. **Security**: Conservative approach minimizes unauthorized credential issuance
 4. **Auditability**: Clear audit trail of what is authorized vs. what is requested